pdiemert/sally/README.md

 ####dumpLog
 If true, will dump contents of combined log after load test.
 If "onfail" then will dump only on failure.

+####spindown
+Number of seconds to wait at the end of the test for any open connections to close.
+Default is 60.

 All logs are merged before finish is called